evangboucher/DynaDoc/README.md

 * NPM: [aws-sdk ](Link https://www.npmjs.com/package/aws-sdk)

 ### How to run tests ###
-DynaDoc uses Mocha to run and test the library.
+DynaDoc (will) use Mocha to run and test the library.
 DynamoDB requires that you have access to the Database to run tests by either running on an approved EC2 instance or having AWS access keys.
 Currently, we do not have a secure way to give anyone access to run these tests.
 I am looking for a way to do so and I will happily take suggestions.